In this article, I want to give you a new approach to learning the infamous JavaScript "this".

 - Called with

-, use the newly constructed object - Called with
+new, use the newly constructed object - Called with

-?
+callorapply?
 Use the specified object - Called within a context object?
 Use it

 - Default:

-mode, otherwise global object
+undefinedinstrictmode, otherwise global object